eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

 ## Upload message requiring operational validation information:

 ### To be discussed:
-When an AOC is sending LADR upload messages it could include operational validation information?
+When an AOC is sending LADR upload messages could it include operational validation information?
 Should the information than be foreseen on upload to LADR?

+The LADR assumes that the sending of the distres event data and the operational validation of the distress event will be done using two distinct messages: the `Distress Event Notification Message` and the `Distress Event Validation Message`.
+This means that no operational validation info will be provided as part of the `Distress Event Notification Message`.

 ### Resolution: